AnjaniGourisaria/MacOS-in-windows-vm/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 If you are facing the same error message after saving the changes, then change  **‘featureCompat.enable =’**  entry to  **“TRUE**.**”**  After that, remove the  **‘cpuid.ss’**  and  **‘wcpuid.ds’**  entries from the enabled features.
 Plus, change the value of  **‘cpuid.1.edx’**  line to  **‘**  **“0000:0111:1000:1011:1111:1011:1111:1111”**  .**’**

+3:- Run The Machine
+4:- After Successful Installtion of Machine install the vm-tool for the MacOS Machine

 WHY?: VMWARE-unlocker